Dan503/gutter-grid/README.md

 ### New format for assigning gutter break-points

 The new way of assigning breakpoints to gutters isn't much different different to the original method.
-The only incompatible difference being that now you need to write `mq` with a space after it (the space is vital) before the list of values.
+The only incompatible difference being that now you need to write `mq` with a space after it before the list of values (the space is vital).

 Version 1.x